Josephine Clifford McCracken

 Josephine Clifford McCracken (or McCrackin) (1839–1921) was a California writer and journalist (a contemporary of Bret Harte, John Muir, Ina Coolbrith, and Joaquin Miller), as well as an environmentalist.
 She was a member of the Pacific Coast Women's Press Association.

-Early history
+Early life

 Josephine Woempner was born in Petershagen, Kingdom of Prussia, during a time of much civil unrest.
 Her father, a former soldier at Waterloo, foresaw trouble from citizenry calling for revolution, and so gathered his family in 1846 and emigrated to St. Louis, Missouri, in the United States.

 In 1864, Josephine met and married Army Lieutenant James A. Clifford in New Mexico.
 Clifford's sanity began to unravel and he confessed to his wife that he had killed a man in Texas.
 He threatened her, saying that if she told anyone, he would kill her too.
 After appealing to his superiors and making sure he was under guard, she fled to her family in San Francisco.